Singapore Zoo: Animals and exhibits

-Opening on August 16, 2017, RepTopia was a renovation of the 35 year old Snake House.
-Several species of reptiles and amphibians are housed in four different regions, Deserts of the World, Indo-Pacific, Tropical Africa and Neotropical Rainforests.
+Opening on 16 August 2017, RepTopia was a renovation of the 35-year-old Snake House.
+Several species of reptiles and amphibians are housed in four different regions — Deserts of the World, Indo-Pacific, Tropical Africa and Neotropical Rainforests; among them are crocodile monitors, electric blue geckos, Gaboon vipers, golden poison frogs, king cobras, Madagascar giant day geckos, plumed basilisks, reticulated pythons, veiled chameleons and western diamondback rattlesnakes.
 A behind-the-scenes facility is visible to the guests, allowing them to view the hatchery.

 In January 2022, thirteen Roti Island snake-necked turtles were successfully repatriated to a breeding facility in Kupang.